Pallion Group: Growth

 In late 2007, new interests acquired Palloys and its interest in Alloy & Gold Supply (NSW) Pty Ltd. In 2008, Palloys acquired the AGR Matthey interest in Alloy & Gold Supply (NSW) Pty Ltd and also the AGR Matthey jewellery division.
 Alloy & Gold Supply (NSW) Pty Ltd was renamed AGS Metals Pty Limited and the Palloys Group was born.

 In 2008, Palloys Group launched what was to become the largest CAD/CAM jewellery rapid prototyping and manufacturing division in Australia.
 Further diversification occurred with the incorporation of the Australian jewellery findings arm of the group, Regentco in 2009.
 In 2011, Palloys Group expanded its fabricated metals manufacturing base with the acquisition of P.J Williams Pty Limited by AGS Metals Pty Limited which was renamed AGS|PJW.

-In 2009, ABC Bullion was named as the exclusive Australian distributor for all PAMP Suisse products.

 Commencing in 2009 and completing in 2014, Palloys Group acquired Goldenage International Limited (GAI).
 With offices and manufacturing facilities in Hong Kong SAR and mainland China, GAI is a world leader in volume findings production.
 In 2013 GAI expanded its product offering to include premium custom jewellery production for some of the world's best known jewellery brands.

 As of 2012, the group's international headquarters moved to Sydney.
 Also in 2012, Palloys Group and ABC Bullion formed a joint venture to acquire ABC Refinery which is now the largest private refiner and assayer of precious metals in Australia.
 In 2014, ABC Refinery was awarded NATA accreditation, compliant with ISO (International Organization for Standardization) and IEC (International Electrotechnical Commission) Standard 17025:2005 for the analysis of gold, silver and their alloys.
 In addition, ABC Refinery has been accredited as compliant with AS (Australian Standards) and ILAC (International Laboratory Accreditation Cooperation).
 In 2013, Palloys Group and ABC Bullion commenced trading of ABC Bullion in Hong Kong (SAR) to cater to increasing demand from Asia for bullion and related products.
-Also in that year, the entities opened Custodian Vaults – a private secure vaulting facility of over 5,000 vaults in the central business district of Sydney NSW Australia.
+Also in that year, the entities opened Custodian Vaults in Australia – a private secure vaulting operation.

+In 2014, ABC Refinery commenced construction of a new minting facility in Australia catering to public and private institutional demand.
+In 2014, the jewellery division of Pallion was named Australian Best Jewellery Supplier in the inaugural Australian Jewellery Industry Awards.